djthread/lucidboard/README.md

 mix ecto.setup
 ```

+During `npm install`, Semantic-UI will ask some questions.
+Answer with `Skip
+install`, `Yes`, and then just press enter for the third question to take the
+default of `semantic/`.

 Finally, start the application with `imp`.
 This is an alias for `iex -S mix
 phx.server` which will run the app with Elixir's interactive repl, iex.
 This
 will allow you to test lines of Elixir code and interact with the running